data-integrations/http/docs/HTTP-streamingsource.md

 ### Authentication
 * **OAuth2**
+    * **Grant Type:** Which OAuth2 grant type flow is used.
+It can be Refresh Token or Client Credentials Flow.
+    * **Client Authentication:** Send OAuth2 Credentials in the Request Body or as Query Parameter or as Basic Auth Header.
     * **Auth URL:** Endpoint for the authorization server used to retrieve the authorization code.
     * **Token URL:** Endpoint for the resource server, which exchanges the authorization code for an access token.
     * **Client ID:** Client identifier obtained during the Application registration process.